ut-issl/s2e-core/README.md

   - Output log files in CSV format.
   - Connect with real OBCs for HILS tests.
 - S2E is divided into a core repository and user repositories.
-  - `S2E_CORE` includes most of the functions for S2E.
+  - `S2E CORE` includes most of the functions for S2E.
   - S2E user repositories include only files and source codes to define the simulation scenario.
-- The core codes are shared with ISSL OSS members.

 ## Development style
 - Repository settings